Gondwana Rainforests of Australia

 This property has an area of 366,507ha; 59,223ha is in Queensland including Lamington, Springbrook, Mount Barney and Main Range national parks.
 An estimated 2 million people a year visit this World Heritage area.

 The Gondwana Rainforests protects many rainforests including warm temperate, cool temperate, subtropical and dry rainforests.
 The property contains the world's most extensive subtropical rainforest and nearly all of the world's Antarctic beech cool temperate rainforest.

-Join our celebrations throughout 2019, including events and guided tours.
 Enjoy walks, waterfalls and scenic drives through landscapes millions of years in the making.
 Camp overnight in rainforests to make the most of your stay.

 Discover the unique plants and animals, and ancient landscapes that make this place a UNESCO World Heritage Area that straddles the Queensland and New South Wales borders—180 million years in the making.

 Rainforests on both sides of the border contain more frog, snake, bird and marsupial species than anywhere else in Australia.
 This property provides a home for many rare and threatened plants and animals and ancient life forms.

 Sub-tropical rainforest in Lamington and Main Range national parks provides a home for ground-dwelling birds such as the rare Albert's lyrebird and the endangered eastern bristlebird.
 While the subtropical rainforest and wet sclerophyll forests of Mount Barney National Park provide critical habitat for the vulnerable plumed frogmouth.

 The New South Wales and Queensland Governments work together to protect this property.
 There are 28 reserves in New South Wales and five in Queensland.
 Read more about the New South Wales properties.